Buy The Chinese Shopify That Rose 200% This Year?

 The main risk for this stock is volatility.
 Though the company recently passed into $1B market cap, it is still a small-cap stock, and had its IPO only two years ago.
 Also, operating in China has its own risks.
 While there is an emerging market and the country's GDP is expected to grow, the economy is highly regulated and sometimes unpredictable.

-Some investors also feel that Baozun is overvalued, with a forward P/E of $18.86, and it trading at around $21.
-However, it has a strong balance sheet and earnings report which foreshadows the growth that it can achieve.
+Some investors also feel that Baozun is overvalued, with a forward P/E of $18.86, and is trading at around $21.
+However, it has a strong balance sheet and earnings report which foreshadow the growth that it can achieve.

 Conclusion

 Wappinger Capital Research recommends a 'buy' at this time.
 The company is profitable, and has a strong earnings report of Q1.
-Analysts are optimistic, rating 'buy' and 'strong buy'.
-China Renaissance analyst, Nicky He, reiterated his Buy rating on shares of Baozun and raised his price target to $30 after the Q1 2017 report.
-Return data is amazing; Baozun posted a 1-year return of 289.41%, and a three month return of 45.08%.
-Also, being situated in China's growing market will contribute to its long term growth.
+Analysts are optimistic, rating 'buy' and 'strong buy.'
+China Renaissance analyst, Nicky Ge, reiterated his Buy rating on shares of Baozun and raised his price target to $30 after the Q1 2017 report.
+Return data is amazing; Baozun posted a 1-year return of 289.41%, and a three-month return of 45.08%.
+Also, being situated in China's growing market will contribute to its long-term growth.
 This is a great growth stock to invest in now and reap the rewards later.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in BZUN over the next 72 hours.